 If you think you have found a security bug in OpenSSL, please send mail to email@example.com.
 Encryption is not required, but if you want to encrypt the mail, you can use our team's PGP Key.
 Or you can send mail to one or more individual OMC Members, encrypted or plaintext.
 We will work with you to assess and fix the flaw, as discussed in our Security Policy.

-Please note that we do not run a Bug Bounty program, although third parties may reward confirmed security issues reported in the OpenSSL codebase.
-We do not consider the lack of SPF records for openssl.org a security issue.
+Please note that we do not run a Bug Bounty program, although third parties (such as the HackerOne Internet Bug Bounty) may reward correctly reported and confirmed security issues in the OpenSSL codebase.

 All fixed security bugs are listed on our vulnerabilities page